manjillama/portfolio/src/blogs/solid-design-principles.md

 }
 ```

-Liskov Substitution Principle states that you should be able to substitute a derived class for a base class.
+LSP states that you should be able to substitute a derived class for a base class.
 Here, the `useIt()` method takes a Rectangle object, so it should be possible for `userIt()` method to take in a Square instead of a Rectangle.
 But when we tried to do that, things didn't go as expected.

 The reason why this happened is because the setter `setHeight(`) that we're using inside `useIt()` method is a very **non-intuitive** setter as it makes sense for a Rectangle but doesn't make sense for a Square because setting one would change the other to match it.
 In this case Square **fails** the Liskov Substitution Test with Rectangle and the abstraction of having Square inherit from Rectangle is a bad one.